syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Event.md

     * Intermediate - Occurs in the middle of the process.
     * End - Occurs at the end of the process and every business process ends with an event.

-The event property of the BPMNNodeViewModel allows you to define the type of the event.
-The default value of the event is [Start](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.EventType.html#fields#Start).
 The following code example explains how to create a BPMN event.

 {% tabs %}
 {% highlight xaml %}